Short path length corrections to Djordjevic-Gyulassy-Levai-Vitev energy loss: Setup and calculation

-In the original DGLV calculations \cite{Djordjevic:2003zk}, the large formation time played only a minor role.
-However, when considering short separation distances between the scattering centers, the large formation time assumption naturally increases in importance.
+In the original DGLV calculations \cite{Djordjevic:2003zk}, the large formation time approximation played only a minor role.
+However, when considering small separation distances between the scattering centers, the large formation time assumption naturally increases in importance.

-With the above approximations, we reevaluated the 10 diagrams contributing to the $N=1$ in opacity energy loss amplitude \cite{Djordjevic:2003zk} without the additional simplification of the large separation distance $\Delta z \gg 1/\mu$ assumption.
+With the above approximations, we reevaluated the 12 diagrams contributing to the $N=1$ in opacity energy loss amplitude \cite{Djordjevic:2003zk} without the additional simplification of the large separation distance $\Delta z \gg 1/\mu$ assumption.